 Charles Munyaneza was born in 1958 in Rwanda.
-During the period covered by the allegations, he was the mayor of the commune of Kinyamakara, in the Gikongoro prefecture, of southern Rwanda.
-Munyaneza was also known to be one of the closest allies of Aloys Simba, an officer in the Rwandan army who was sentenced to 25 years imprisonment by the International Criminal Tribunal for Rwanda (ICTR) in December 2005 for genocide and extermination as crimes against humanity.
+At the time of the alleged crimes, he was the mayor of the commune of Kinyamakara, in the Gikongoro prefecture, in southern Rwanda.
+Munyaneza was also known to be one of the closest allies of Aloys Simba, an officer in the Rwandan army who was sentenced to 25 years of imprisonment by the International Criminal Tribunal for Rwanda (ICTR) in December 2005 for genocide and extermination as crimes against humanity.

-According to a report issued by African Rights (a human rights association based in London), Munyaneza coordinated a series of large scale massacres, notably at the Isonga Centre for Experimental Research of the Rwandan College of Agricultural Sciences in Ruhashya, in Butare prefecture, as well as at the Cyanika catholic church located in Gikongoro province.
-Munyaneza was also reported to have ordered the erection of roadblocks in the Kinyamakara province in order to make identity checks resulting in the arrest of Tutsis.
-In addition, he was said to have personally participated in some of the killings.
+According to a report issued by African Rights (a human rights association based in London), Munyaneza coordinated a series of large scale massacres, notably at the Isonga Centre for Experimental Research of the Rwandan College of Agricultural Sciences in Ruhashya, in Butare prefecture, as well as in the Cyanika catholic church located in Gikongoro province.
+Munyaneza also reportedly ordered placement of roadblocks in the Kinyamakara province to enable identity checks resulting in the arrest of Tutsis.
+In addition, he allegedly participated in some of the killings in person.

-On or about 19 or 20 April 1994, Munyaneza and Aloys Simba, amongst others, were said to have organised and ordered the encirclement of and attack on the Murambi technical school, where 50’000 Tutsis had sought refuge from the massacres.
-Only about a dozen people survived the attack on the Murambi technical school which took place on 21 April 1994.
+On 19 or 20 April 1994, Munyaneza and Aloys Simba, amongst others, were said to have organised and ordered the encirclement of and attack on the Murambi technical school, where 50’000 Tutsis had sought refuge from the ongoing massacres.
+Only about a dozen people survived the attack.

-Towards the end of June 1994, faced with the advance of the troops of the RPF (Rwandan Patriotic Front, an opposition movement composed essentially of Tutsi refugees and led by Paul Kagame), Munyaneza fled Rwanda.
-He went into hiding first of all in South Africa.
+Towards the end of June 1994, facing the advance of the troops of the RPF (Rwandan Patriotic Front, an opposition movement composed essentially of Tutsi refugees, led by Paul Kagame), Munyaneza fled Rwanda.
+He went into hiding first in South Africa.
 Subsequently, in 1999 he moved to Great Britain, where he lodged a request for asylum.
-In 2002, Munyaneza acquired the status of political refugee.
+In 2002, Munyaneza acquired a status of political refugee.

-On 29 January 2006, the British newspaper the “Sunday Times” revealed in a report that Munyaneza was living peacefully with his family in the town of Bedford, Great Britain, where he was employed as a cleaner and living under a false identity under the name of “Charles Muneza”.
+On 29 January 2006, the British newspaper “Sunday Times” revealed in a report that Munyaneza was living peacefully with his family in the town of Bedford, Great Britain, where he was employed as a cleaner and lived under a false identity under the name of “Charles Muneza”.